ArjunAranetaCodes/MoreCodes-Youtube/vuejs-mongodb-login-reg/README.md

-# nodejs-mysql-authentication
+# VueJS, MongoDB, NodeJS Login Registration
-A simple login and register using nodejs, mysql, and jwt token
+A simple login and register using NodeJS, MongoDB, and VueJs